 Medical studies have confirmed the link between the development of severe side effects and Accutane treatment.
 These have prompted Roche Pharmaceuticals, makers of Accutane to issue an Accutane withdrawal/recall.
 Thousands of lawsuits have been filed and are currently under mitigation because Accutane use results in severe medical conditions that affect a person’s quality of living.
 These medical conditions include a high risk of suicide, seizures, bone degradation, heart attacks, and strokes.
 A majority of these lawsuits cover common serious side effects such as those seen relating to the digestive tract such as Crohn’s disease and Ulcerative Colitis.Accutane Lawsuit Settlements and Verdicts

 Dozens of medical studies have reviewed the connection of isotretinoin in the development of Inflammatory Bowel Disease, Ulcerative Colitis, and Crohn’s Disease.
 Several medical studies have identified the positive correlation of Isotretinoin use and the development of bowel diseases.
-As a result, there have been a lot of personal injury Accutane lawsuits filed against Roche.
+As a result, there has been a lot of personal injury Accutane lawsuits filed against Roche.
 The suits allege that Accutane treatment has resulted in serious medical conditions related to gastrointestinal disorders.

 Candidly, lawyers have looked more closely at Accutane lawsuits because it is clear that juries are not happy with Accutane after hearing all of the evidence.
 Some of the cases have already gone to trial and have resulted in significant judgments.
 In February 2010, Roche got hit with a $25 million verdict in a case where the Plaintiff developed inflammatory bowel disease after undergoing Accutane treatment.
 The Plaintiff had taken Accutane for acne during his 20’s but later developed an inflammatory bowel disorder.
 He sued Roche Pharmaceuticals for failing to warn him of the possible side effects of Accutane.
 This case has been reversed on appeal but the point this jury and others have made is clear: to say the least, mistakes were made in the marketing and labeling of Accutane.